 Setting up a new bank account with Bank of America is relatively easy.
 Of course, you need to put in some money, but there is no minimum to start, so you can put in just a few hundred dollars.
 To set up a new bank account with Bank of America, you only need your passport, visa, and proof of address.
 Note that you don’t need to have social security number.
 You can update it with the bank after.

-In the near future, it is likely that you might sign up for a credit card with JP Morgan Chase.
+In the near future, you might likely sign up for a credit card with JP Morgan Chase.
 I recommend setting up a checking or savings account with them so that they start having your record in their system.

-My friends and colleagues always talked about how crucial credit history is, but I never really understood it until I moved to the United States.
+My friends and colleagues always talked about how crucial credit history was, but I never understood it until I moved to the United States.
 Your credit score hugely impacts your life here–from renting an apartment to buying a car or signing up for a post-paid cell phone plan.
+Here are my specific tips on how to improve your credit score quickly in the first few months after your arrival.

 Like many things, we knew the expensive health insurance rates were coming before we uprooted our lives and moved.
 What I wasn’t prepared for was just HOW MUCH it would cost to have full coverage here – multiple times over what we paid in Singapore!